DavidPerezOrfila/rackStatusMaterial/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.1.

+## NPM

+Remember to do `npm install` to install the necessary dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `npm run server` for start Express server.

 ## Code scaffolding